 Sadly, in 1959, Pugin’s Bishop’s House was demolished to make way for the City Council’s inner ring road.
 A chimneypiece and two chairs from the house are displayed in the Victoria and Albert Museum, South Kensington.

 From 1964 a major programme of repair, relighting and reheating was instigated by Archbishop Dwyer (architects Weightman & Bullen of Liverpool and York).
 More controversially, the sanctuary was rearranged to allow for more active participation by the congregation.
 ‘For this purpose the sanctuary was remodelled and extended to the chancel crossing.
-Much anxious consideration was given to retaining the rood screen designed by Pugin, in particular, to restoring this to the original position in the sanctuary […] Unfortunately this compromise inhibited the free circulation around the new high altar and sanctuary, thus the retention of the rood screen was found to be impossible’ (architect’s account in Catholic Building Review, 1968; the restored interior is shown at figure 3).
+Much anxious consideration was given to retaining the rood screen designed by Pugin, in particular, to restoring this to the original position in the sanctuary […] Unfortunately this compromise inhibited the free circulation around the new high altar and sanctuary, thus the retention of the rood screen was found to be impossible’ (architect’s account in Catholic Building Review, 1968).
 Incongruously, Pugin’s tiled floors were replaced with polished marble.
 Other changes included the relocation of the organ from the sanctuary arch to the west end, leaving a small choir organ adjoining the sanctuary.

 The demolition of the house and Archbishop Dwyer’s reordering no doubt prompted the characterisation of the cathedral and its setting as ‘mutilated’ in the revised list entry of 1982 (the cathedral had been first listed in 1952).
 The internal damage was ameliorated in reordering and redecoration carried out from 1992 for Archbishop Maurice Couve de Murville by Duval Brownhill (now Brownhill Hayward Brown).
 ‘It is certainly the most colourful restoration of a Pugin cathedral since that of Nottingham by F. A. Walters in 1926-7’ (O’Donnell, 62).
 The corpus from the rood has been rehung (photo lower left, above), albeit without the attendant figures of Our Lady and St John.
 The screen itself is now in the Anglican church of Holy Trinity, Reading.